-Table #A: The "Typical" illustrative study plan showcases a 4 semester schedule with 9 unit course load pace.
-Student study plans incorporating summer breaks, lighter course loads, repeated courses, and scheduling congestion should expect to take upwards of two or more years to complete.
-Student study plans incorporating summer breaks, lighter course loads, repeated courses, and scheduling congestion should expect to take upwards of two or more years to complete.
+Table #B: Illustrative study plan showcases a 4 semester schedule with 9 unit course load pace for a nominal 2 calendar year completion pace.
+Student study plans incorporating summer breaks, lighter course loads, repeated courses, and scheduling congestion should be expected to take upwards of two or more years to complete.
+Student study plans incorporating summer breaks, lighter course loads, repeated courses, and scheduling congestion should be expected to take upwards of two or more years to complete.